-This daughter board module is a four circuit analog station interface for industry standard single line telephones that require operation of an industry standard message waiting lamp with a voltage range of 85~96 VDC.
-The card can only be installed on the UNI card.
-The lamp can flash at a rate of 200ms to 500ms ON/OFF times.
-The 4SLM does not contain any over-voltage protection and is not qualified a OPX.
+This daughter module is a four circuit analog station interface for industry standard single line telephones.
+The card can only be installed in slots 2 and or 3 of the main unit/expansion units.
+The 4SM does not contain any overvoltage protection and is not qualified an OPX.
 It also does not contain DTMF receivers, but instead shares the system DSP resources.
-The OfficeServ 7100 4SLM supports Caller ID to single line telephones.
-The 4SLM can only be inserted in any of the three slots on the UNI card.
-Each port on this card is intended for connection to one telephone.
+The OfficeServ 7030 SLI ports support caller ID to single line telephones and loop open disconnect signalling.
 Connecting multiple telephones to a port may result in incorrect operation or damage to the card.
-See installation manual for details.